-If you are unable to visit the Library regularly due to caring responsibilities, you can make use of our fetch request service.
+If you are unable to visit the Library regularly due to caring responsibilities, you can make use of our Click and Collect.
 Books will be collected for you and reserved within our short loan section.
 Please be aware, requests take 48 hours to process, and may take longer during bank holidays and weekends.

 Academic Support Librarians